-Our NY Cardiac Malpractice Attorneys established that, although the defendants were unequivocally required to order cardiac enzymes in this case, such an order was canceled for no good reason whatsoever – and had that order not been canceled, the cardiac enzymes would have revealed that our client was suffering a myocardial infarction, and then our client would have been timely treated and alive today.
+Our NYC Medical Malpractice Attorneys established that, although the defendants were unequivocally required to order cardiac enzymes in this case, such an order was canceled for no good reason whatsoever – and had that order not been canceled, the cardiac enzymes would have revealed that our client was suffering a myocardial infarction, and then our client would have been timely treated and alive today.

 To calculate damages in a failure to diagnose heart attack case we hire financial experts who calculate the pain and suffering caused by the harm, the loss of earnings as well as the need to undergo additional treatment if the patient survived.
 If the patient passed, a spouse can recover for loss of services.